sumelan/shirase/README.md

 Before run `nixos-install`, one task required; writing hardware configuration about target host.
-Filesystem mounts are already wrote on this flake but they lack of swap mount.
-This is because I choose to encrypt my swap and need to write the partUUID of swap disk after the partitioning.
-This is optional so you can write swap mount in advance to automatically install.
+Filesystem mounts are already wrote on this flake but they lack of info about swap mount.
+You can choose to encrypt swap disk or not.
+If you will encrypt swap disk, you need to write the partUUID of swap disk after the partitioning, not UUID.

 ```sh
 lsblk -dno PARTUUID /dev/nvme0n1p2